 Phase II provides an opportunity to evaluate the results of the experiments and to publish them in acknowledged scientific journals.
 Obviously, this is, or can be an on-going activity in Phase I as well.
 The student is required to pass a comprehensive examination and to write and defend a dissertation.

 Phase II follows Phase I, but one may join Phase II without completing Phase I, providing the necessary prerequisites have been fulfilled.
 However, if one joins the School of Ph.D.
 Studies directly in Phase II it is necessary to be accepted by a tutor/consultant within a program.

 The School of Ph.D.
-Studies offers three forms of education
+Studies offered three forms of education